-The crestal attachment of the buccinator muscle, although a rare phenomenon, may lead to difficulty in routine oral functions and restoring the edentulous area.
+Although a rare phenomenon, the crestal attachment of the buccinator muscle may lead to difficulty in routine oral functions and restoring the edentulous area.

-As the parotid duct pierces the buccinator muscle, it should be identified and preserved during surgery such as while raising the buccinator flap.
+As the parotid duct pierces the buccinator muscle, it should be identified and preserved during surgery, such as while raising the buccinator flap.
 Small to moderate-sized defects of the oral cavity can have reconstruction with the buccinator flap, which is easy and quick to raise.
-It replaces mucosa with mucosa and correlates with a very low degree of morbidity of the donor site.
-It is remarkably elastic, thus can be stretched easily to conform to defects with a complex shape.
+It replaces mucosa with mucosa and correlates with a very low degree of morbidity at the donor site.
+It is remarkably elastic and thus can be stretched easily to conform to defects with a complex shape.

-Hyperactivity of the buccinators muscle can cause excessive pressure on the underlying hard tissues resulting in narrow arches and malocclusion.
+Hyperactivity of the buccinator muscle can cause excessive pressure on the underlying hard tissues resulting in narrow arches and malocclusion.